Organic Chemicals Inc.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA is doing a status review of the cleanup.
+EPA completed a review of the site's cleanup.
 This type of review is required at least every five years where the cleanup is complete but hazardous waste remains managed on-site.
 These reviews are done to ensure that the cleanup continues to protect people and the environment.
-This is the fourth five-year review for the landfill.
-Contact the site community involvement coordinator and/or the remedial project manager to provide input on this review process.

 - An evaluation of background information